Student GovernmentAssociated Students of NAU

 FRESHMEN PROGRAMS - ASNAU

-The New Student Organization is an organization within ASNAU.
-NSO strives to involve freshmen and transfer students in student government activities as well as a variety of campus and community events.
+The New Student Government is an organization within ASNAU.
+NSG strives to involve freshmen and transfer students in student government activities as well as a variety of campus and community events.
+NSG members coordinate social and service projects throughout the year and promote various ASNAU activities in conjunction with ASNAU.
+If you are interested in being a part of NSG, stop by the office or contact ASNAU.

 GSG BOARDS AND COMMITTEES